canadianrules/canadianrules.github.io/index.md

 ### Recommended Hardware
 - [A double deck of Uno cards.
 (Amazon affiliate link)](https://amzn.to/39ZMYfo)
 - At least 6 beers per person per hour.

-### The History
-The origins of Canadian Rules Uno can be traced back at least 400 years to a remote island off of Nova Scotia, and are deeply embedded in the history of card game development in early North America.
-This popular Uno variant traveled slowly through what is now the United States, and was heavily featured in card rooms throughout the American Wild West in the early 1900s.
-Rumor has it that famous outlaw “Laughing” Sam Carey met his untimely demise 1903 in a gunfight that started with an infamous draw 16.
-Eventually Canadian Rules Uno made it all the way to Mexico, where it’s still popular to this day among rock climbers and van dwellers.